haiderzaidi07/haiderzaidi07/README.md

            <strong>MongoDB, Express, React.js, Node.js, Tailwind, JWT</strong>
          </p>
          <p>
-					 Full Stack Web Application built for students at GIKI Institute to share and use academic resources.
+					 An application for students of GIK Institute to share and utilize academic resources, conveniently hosted on a centralized platform.
          </p>
        </div>
   			<td width="50%">